DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 - Code a route and controller to get documents from our database in MongoDB Atlas
 - Test the route using Postman to get the data

-I have set up a nicely organized Node.js shell program you can have.
+We will use a nicely organized Node.js shell program that you can keep.

 As usual, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/mongodb-atlas-node)